 This has become one of my favorite traditions because I love keepsakes.
 I love having meaningful ornaments with a story attached to them, which makes decorating the tree much more significant.
 It’s also a tradition that has evolved every year, which reflects the changes our family has gone through as well.

-My Mother-in-Law got us our first “family” ornament during our first holiday season together, which is why we started the tradition in the first place.
-Nick and I got a second one with our names and the year on it to commemorate our relationship.
-The following year we added Rojo to our family, so we started getting the ones with a dog on them.
+My Mother-in-Law got us our first “family” ornament during our first holiday season together.
+It was the most meaningful present I received that year because I felt so welcomed in his family thanks to that small knick-knack for our tree.
+Nick and I got a second one to commemorate our relationship.
+The following year we added Rojo to our family, so we started getting family designs with a couple and a dog.
 Then after Caleb was born, we started getting a family ornament (dog included) with all of our names and year on it.

 Traditions and Ornament Scrapbook

 It’s really fun to go through this book and read the stories behind each one of our ornaments.
-Also, I love to read about our holiday family traditions, noticing if they have changed over time, or simply realizing which ones we have kept the longest.
+Also, I love to read about our holiday family traditions, noticing when they change over time, or simply realizing which ones we have kept the longest.

 Sponsor a Less Privileged Child

-I struggled trying to figure out if I should share this or not because I believe that good deeds should not be put on display.
-However, this is something I truly believe every family with the financial resources should have in their holiday traditions list.
+I struggled with sharing this or not because I believe that good deeds should not be put on display.
+However, this is something I truly believe every family with financial resources should do during this time of the year.

 I think it’s important for my son to learn that he is a privileged child.
 I don’t want him to grow up thinking that Christmas and the holiday season are all about presents and toys.
 I want him to learn the real meaning behind the season.
 We might not be rich, but he has a home, clothes, food, tons on toys, and eight adults (four grandparents, two uncles, and two parents,) who make sure he has the best and most magical holiday season every year.
 Other children, unfortunately, are not that lucky, and I really think it’s important for him to learn to share his good fortune with others.

-Our local parish hosts a toy drive in which a family picks an ornament that contains the name of a child along with their Christmas wishlist.
-The family buys the toys, and the parish delivers them to the parents so their child has presents to open on Christmas Day.
-We got our ornament this year and are in the process of getting the toys.
-Once we have them, we will wrap them as a family and deliver them to the parish.
-I honestly believe that a small act of kindness like this can give a child the magical celebration they deserve regardless of their family’s financial situation.
+Our local parish hosts a toy drive in which a family picks an ornament that contains the name of a child and their Christmas wishlist.
+The family buys the toys, and the parish delivers them to the parents.
+On Christmas Day, this child will be opening the presents he asked for, and that makes my heart so happy.
+Such a small act of kindness can give a child the magical celebration they deserve regardless of their family’s financial situation.

 I want Caleb to learn the joy of giving.
 I want him to grow up to be generous and share his good fortune with others, and I hope that leading him by example is the best way of doing this.